 Here's what we've been up to at iDevices...

-In a recent study, 42 percent of parents said they were worried about how the pandemic will impact the education of their children.
 Learning at home can be an adjustment for kids of all ages, and in some situations where schools are unable to offer distance learning, it falls mostly on parents.
 To that end, we’re passing along some smart home tips to help make at-home learning a little easier for you and your family.

 Voice assistant turned teaching assistant